anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 > **Baseline project:** _Kubernetes v1.20_

-> **Gap description:** Kubernetes does not have a support for user namespaces to provide namespace scoped user ID-s (UID), therefore when an application in a container requires system user privileges the container either needs to run in privileged mode or the infrastructure provides random system UID-s.
-Scrambling UID-s results in errors when the application needs to set kernel capabilities (e.g.: in case of VLAN trunking) or when a Pod shares data with other Pod-s via persistent storage, therefore none of these solutions are secure or error prone, therefore they are not advised.
+> **Gap description:** Kubernetes does not support namespace scoped user IDs (UIDs).
+Therefore, when a container-based application in a requires system privileges the container either needs to run in privileged mode or the infrastructure needs to provide random system UIDs.
+Randomised UIDs result in errors when the application needs to set kernel capabilities (e.g.: in case of VLAN trunking) or when a Pod shares data with other Pods via persistent storage.
+The "privileged mode" solution is not secure while "random UIDs" is error prone, and therefore these techniques are advised for use.
 Support for proper user namespaces in Kubernetes is [under discussion](https://github.com/kubernetes/enhancements/pull/2101).